reruo321/Java_Practice/Chapter-05/README.md

         /* Example */
-        Dog myDog = new Dog();   // Object Creation myDog.bark();   // Call "bark()" method where myDog is referring myDog.color = "white";   // Access a member variable "color" where myDog is referring
+        Dog myDog = new Dog();   // Object Creation myDog.bark();   // Call "bark()" method which myDog is referring to myDog.color = "white";   // Access a member variable "color" which myDog is referring to

+## Java Files with Classes
+There are two ways to construct .java files with multiple classes, when we write a Java program.
+It is good to follow these rules, even if [there are some tricks for naming](https://www.geeksforgeeks.org/myth-file-name-class-name-java/).
+1. All-in-One File: The name of the .java file = The name of the public class containing a main method.
+2. One File Per Class: The name of each .java file = The name of the public class.

+Usually, each compiled file produces a .class file which is a bytecode.
+(See the tricks for some exceptions) Moreover, whenever a class is loaded, it gets bytecode per method in the class.
+The Java bytecode is the bytecode-structed instruction set of the Java Virtual Machine(JVM), and it has a similar role to that of an assembler for C/C++.
+It is not processed by the processor, but by the JVM instead.
+This intermediate code is the keypoint to enable Java to get platform independence.

+        Program (Source Code) ---> Compiler ---> Bytecode ---> JVM ---> Machine Code

+## this